What next in the Catalan crisis?

 Elections

-During the last regional election on September 2015, separatist parties won a slim majority of 72 seats in the 135-seat Catalan parliament for the first time.
+During the last regional election, separatist parties won a slim majority of 72 seats in the 135-seat Catalan parliament for the first time.

 While they captured just 47.8 percent of the vote, a quirk in Spanish election law gives a higher proportion of seats in rural areas where support for independence is higher.